 Note: A $1.00 processing fee is added to all online & mail-in licenses

 At MADACC, we offer a convenient way to license, vaccinate against rabies (required for a pet license) and microchip through our “ONE STOP” program.
+If you choose to come in person to MADACC to license your pet, please leave them at home unless you are getting them a rabies shot during walk in hours.
 Online pet licensing is also available on our website.

 Why is it important to get a pet license?

 Wisconsin State Statute requires that all dogs and cats over five months of age must have a current rabies tag and license tag-it’s the law!
 Pet licenses are considered permits mandating specified responsibility and privileges of ownership.
 Licenses provide identification for your pet’s protection and safety and can help assure that you can be reunited with your lost pet.

 If your animal is wearing a current license when found, MADACC will bring your pet home once a year for FREE as part of our Licensing Incentive Program.

 Pet licenses provide funding for the rescue, shelter and care for the County’s lost, injured, abandoned and mistreated animals.
 They also provide important information on dog populations in cities and can affect how government resources are allocated to fund dog related programs.

 Your pet’s license expires December 31st each year.
 You need to get a new license every year for each dog and cat over 5 months that you own.

 What happens if I lose my license tag?

 Current pet license tags can be replaced at MADACC for $2.